tidyverse/tidyverse.org/content/blog/recipes-0-1-16/index.md

 * [ ] `usethis::use_tidy_thanks()`
 -->

-We're tickled pink to announce the release of [recipes](https://recipes.tidymodels.org/) 0.1.16. recipes is package for preprocessing data for modeling and data analysis.
+We're tickled pink to announce the release of [recipes](https://recipes.tidymodels.org/) 0.1.16. recipes is a package for preprocessing data for modeling and data analysis.

 You can install it from CRAN with: